Savings & checking rates from traditional banks are awful.

 Many offer just 0.01%.

 When you park your emergency fund… You might as well make some money on that money instead of letting the bank keep it.
-Here are the top 3 high-interest savings & checking accounts available today…
+Here are two of the best high-interest savings & checking accounts available today…

 Direct Deposit & Use Of Rewards Debit Card Required